18kimn/blog/src/routes/[postType]/writing/use-markdown/index.md

 Gruber with help from Aaron Swartz.

-A file in "plaintext" format means that the content inside is just text, with no special algorithms needed to represent or make it readable.
-It is just text.
+A file in "plaintext" format means that the content inside is just text, encoded in the relatively basic UTF-8 or a derivative of it, with few special software (and definitely no proprietary ones) necessary to read or write with it.
+It is "just" text.
 Formats that are plaintext are most files of code, `.txt` files, HTML files, and many others.
 Formats that are not plaintext are Microsoft Word documents, videos, pictures, video games, and so on -- files that need special encoding and data structures to represent its content.

 In Markdown, formatting is represented by a string of characters.
 You can represent italic text with one asterisk